-“Enterprise grade” used to mean something for corporate IT buyers, who get warm fuzzy feelings from buying software built with security, traceability, and compatibility in mind.
-As the old saying goes: “Nobody got fired for buying IBM”.
-First and foremost, IT buyers are buying peace of mind since it’s their job that’s on the line, thus, they have set a pretty strict feature which the vendors must comply with.
+“Enterprise-grade” used to mean something for corporate IT buyers, who get warm fuzzy feelings from buying software built with security, traceability, and compatibility in mind.
+The old saying goes: “Nobody got fired for buying IBM.”
+First and foremost, IT buyers are buying peace of mind since it’s their job; thus, they have set strict features that the vendors must comply with.

-As the so called “enterprise features” become standard for most SaaS products, the battle for IT mind share will move elsewhere.
-It could be argued that, corporate buyers will increasingly evaluate products based on their overall UI/UX and mobile capabilities.
-Companies like Box, Jive and RelateIQ have a pretty good head start on this.
+The battle for IT mind share will move elsewhere as the so-called “enterprise features” become standard for most SaaS products.
+It could be argued that corporate buyers will increasingly evaluate products based on their overall UI/UX and mobile capabilities.
+Companies like Box, Jive, and RelateIQ have a good head start.

 The BYOD trend will curve the demand towards better and more usable software in the enterprise.
-People have seen the difference of what great software can do, and more will want to get better and easier tools to use at work, just like what they have at home.
+People have seen the difference in what great software can do, and more will want better and more accessible tools to use at work, just like what they have at home.

 “Consumer-Grade” software will take on a new meaning.
-This is the intersection where IT gets their feature checklist (to cover their butts), and end users work the way they like: with easy to use, beautifully designed, web, mobile, and tablet applications that work.
-This is not a trade-off, where we’re sacrificing “power” features for usability.
-It’s basically the result of rising incumbents in the enterprise software space finding their competitive edge, by embracing what’s already standard in consumer products.
+This is the intersection where IT gets their feature checklist (to cover their butts), and end users work the way they like: with easy-to-use, beautifully designed web, mobile, and tablet applications that work.
+This is not a trade-off where we’re sacrificing “power” features for usability.
+It results from rising incumbents in the enterprise software space finding their competitive edge by embracing what’s already standard in consumer products.
 The 800 lb. gorillas will have to adapt, or they will become obsolete very fast.

-Aspiring entrepreneurs have an incredible opportunity to take advantage of this shift in buying behaviors, and disrupt companies that lack innovation in these key areas.
-As more enterprises go SaaS, they’ll look towards changing some of their legacy vendors with new, mobile, and consumer friendly offerings.
-As a result, startups have a once in a lifetime opportunity to do what big companies have a hard time doing: innovating.
+Aspiring entrepreneurs have an incredible opportunity to take advantage of this shift in buying behaviors and disrupt companies that lack innovation in these critical areas.
+As more enterprises go SaaS, they’ll look towards changing some of their legacy vendors with new, mobile, and consumer-friendly offerings.
+As a result, startups have a once-in-a-lifetime opportunity to do what big companies have a hard time: innovate.